This Page Will Self-Destruct

 - Many DRM systems are designed around destroying the document after the expiration date.
 Or at least making it inaccessible.

 - There are devices that can instantly destroy a hard disk, either by stabbing it with a spring-mounted nail or by bathing it in microwaves.
 They are self-contained and will work even if police cut off electricity from your office before storming in.

 - Then there was one of Galileo's books, which was once printed in parchment and highly soluble ink, so if you were caught reading it you could just throw it at some river and nobody could prove anything.
 Presumably other heretical books would've gotten the same distribution.

-- As noted in the Self-Destruct Mechanism page, many arcade games between the 80s and 2000s deployed suicide batteries.
-The data on the ROM is encrypted, and thesuicide battery is wired up to protect the decryption key stored on volatile RAM.
+- As noted in the Self-Destruct Mechanism page, many arcade games between the 1980s and 2000s deployed suicide batteries.
+The data on the ROM are encrypted, and thesuicide battery is wired up to protect the decryption key stored on volatile RAM.
 If the battery drains, the key is Lost Forever.
-However, arcade machines made after the 2000s employed time-bombed dongles and expiry dates hardcoded into the game itself.
+However, arcade machines made after 2009 employed time-bombed dongles and expiry dates hardcoded into the game itself.

 - At least one Darwin Award has played this trope straight — the 'paper', in this case, was an explosive briefcase, secured with a latch that prevented the case from opening too far (so the documents couldn't be photographed before they were destroyed) and an arming pin (so the agent can pull the pin and run if he needs to ditch the case).
 To open the case safely, you needed a small piece of thin metal to hold the latch down.
 The agent (and 'winner' of the award) was unable to find a small thin piece of metal — so she pulled the arming pin out and used that instead.
 As expected, the result was 'boom'.